 “It was an incredibly liberating feeling.
 I have had such an incredibly rich ministry as a lay person.
 I have preached more, cared more, and changed more than I could ever have done had I been ordained,” he believes.
 “Being ordained is the best thing I never did.”

-SO FAR, only Mike has returned for another BAP.
+SO FAR, only Andrew has returned for another BAP.
 It took him several years to be ready for it, he says.
 The initial BAP had left him depressed, and put a huge strain on his marriage.
 He turned down the opportunity to have post-BAP counselling, but now believes that his DDO should have directed him to go instead of leaving it up to him.

 “I got to the point where I thought the worst thing I could do is chase after answers.
 The report gave me just nothing to work on at the time.
 [But] I found myself gradually coming to a point where I could see the painful truths within the report.
 That took a good year before I could face looking at it.”
 It took him two more years before he could face another BAP.